"Hang on a sec," bond markets say after week of ECB buying

-LONDON, March 13 The rally in euro zone bonds paused on Friday, after bond-buying by the European Central Bank in the first week of its quantitative easing programme crushed yields and left investors wondering whether they could fall further.
+LONDON The rally in euro zone bonds paused on Friday after strong buying by the European Central Bank in the first week of its quantitative easing programme crushed yields and left investors wondering whether they could fall further.

-The scale of the move is not unprecedented but, just one week into a programme intended to last till September 2016, it has effectively floored yields on most euro zone bonds.
-They are now at record lows and -- in many cases -- at negative levels.
+The scale of the move is not unprecedented but, just one week into a programme intended to last till September 2016, it has effectively floored yields on most euro zone bonds at record low and - in many cases - negative levels.

 This has given renewed urgency to a question that has nagged at bond investors for the past 2 1/2 years, since ECB President Mario Draghi pledged to do whatever it takes to save the euro.

-Thirty-year German yields had their steepest weekly decline since the height of the crisis in mid-2012, dropping almost 30 basis points to 0.69 percent.
+Thirty-year German yields were on track for their deepest weekly fall since the height of the crisis in mid-2012, dropping almost 30 basis points to 0.67 percent.

 German bonds with maturities of up to four years trade below the ECB's deposit rate of minus 0.20 percent.
 Maturities of up to seven years have negative yields and 30-year yields trade below those on U.S. two-year debt.